 Body procedures along with procedures of the Face, Breast and Nose that I perform can help give you a renewed physical and emotional self confidence.
 The most important first step is for us to have a consultation to discuss your concerns, needs, expectations and to answer ALL of your questions.
 Having a mutual understanding is valuable for your success since your well being is my main concern.
 Brian D. Cohen, M.D.

-The most popular cosmetic surgery procedure in the U.S. today, liposuction sculpts the body by removing undesirable fat from areas of the body such as the abdomen, waist, hips, buttocks, thighs, knees, chin, cheeks, neck and upper arms that have not responded to diet and exercise.
+The most popular cosmetic surgery procedure in the U.S. today, liposuction sculpts the body by removing undesirable fat from areas of the body such as the abdomen, waist, hips, buttocks, thighs, knees, neck and upper arms that have not responded to diet and exercise.
 Local anesthesia or general anesthesia may be used and can last anywhere from one to five hours, depending on the amount of fat being removed.